 Sure, you can climb the stairs or walk to work, but it’s easier to take the elevator or drive.

 We’d send people around the workspace with contribution buckets.
-We would have someone camp out at the Employee Branch we had on the main level to solicit people who had just come from the ATM or visited a teller.
+We would have someone camp out at the Employee Branch we had to solicit people who had just come from the ATM or visited a teller.

 We made sure our presence was especially evident on paydays…and we reminded employees of that fact.